gmoellering/NFL_EDA_Final_Project/README.md

 ## NFL Exploring and Visualizing Data Project - README File

-This group project was the culminating assignment for an Exploring and Visualizing Data Course.
-It explored and analyzed NFL Data from 1950 to 2022.
+This group project was the culminating assignment for an Exploring and Visualizing Data course.
+The EDA and visualizations use FiveThirtyEight NFL datasets from 1950 to 2022.

 ### Path to Victory – Factors that Make Winning Teams in the National Football League
 ![Path to Victory!](victory.png "Text to show on mouseover")